-Massachusetts Health & Hospital Association (MHA) and Organization of Nurse Leaders Massachusetts, Rhode Island, New Hampshire & Connecticut (ONL), in cooperation with many partners and collaborators, are leading the way to address the future nursing shortage in the Bay State and is actively engaged in several short-term and long-term efforts.
+Massachusetts Health & Hospital Association (MHA) and Organization of Nurse Leaders Massachusetts, Rhode Island, New Hampshire, Connecticut & Vermont (ONL), in cooperation with many partners and collaborators, are leading the way to address the future nursing shortage in the Bay State and is actively engaged in several short-term and long-term efforts.

 Department of Higher Education (DHE) Nursing Initiative